freemansoft/email-address-analyzer-python/README.md

 ### Password
 The app currently requires that you enter your password on the command line which isn't great.

 *Users with MFA* would instead use an application token as your password.
-GMail has a screen where you can get a token for program use.
+Google Account has a [security screen](https://myaccount.google.com/security?gar=1) where you can get an application token for program use.
 Note that the token essentially bypasses MFA so destroy the token when you are done with your mail operations.

 ### Filtering